 INSURANCE and Vision Plans

-The cost of routine eye exams and prescription eyewear can be of real concern.
-In many cases, vision insurance can lower these annual expenses.
+What the cost of routine eye exams and prescription eyewear are questions we get all of the time.
+You are in luck!
+In many cases, vision plans and medical insurance coverage can lower these annual expenses.
+Still have questions?
 Our knowledgeable staff is experienced in working with a variety of insurance providers.
 We will work directly with you and your insurer to submit claims regarding your vision care.
-We strive to ensure that you understand your insurance coverage and will answer any questions you may have regarding your benefits.
+We strive to ensure that you understand your insurance and vision plan coverage and will answer any questions you may have regarding your benefits.

 Many current vision plans are designed to cover most of the basic vision-related costs, but not all costs associated with eye care and eyewear.
 Most plans require a co-payment for the eye examination and offer additional allowances and benefits which are applied toward the cost of your purchase of frames, eyeglass lenses and contact lenses.